- You Are In:

 Why have my water and wastewater charges changed?

 Each year we assess the level of water and wastewater charges in light of our current and forecasted future expenditure and set our charges accordingly, to ensure that Guernsey Water continues to be able to both maintain the existing infrastructure and improve the efficiency of our operations.
 When it is prudent to do so, Guernsey Water will endeavour to pass on any savings to its customers by way of a lower than RPIX price increase, however as energy, chemical and material costs are continuing to increase, and with the impact of annual inflation, it is not always possible to reduce prices.
 In 2019 Guernsey Water froze bills, and took the opportunity to rebalance its water and wastewater charges, this resulted in a decrease in water charges and an increase in wastewater charges.
-You can learn more about the 2019 charges rebalance here
+Learn about the 2019 charges rebalance

 - Relocating & New Customers